A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Evaluation

-We also perform qualitative real-world evaluation on complex and unseen scenarios, such as sidewalk, crowded road and garage.
-ModEL can handle lane-following, turning and dynamic obstacle avoidance smoothly, revealing good generalization performance.
-Please refer to supplementary videos and Appendix for details.
+We also perform qualitative real-world evaluation on complex and unseen scenarios (setup as Fig.\ref{fig:additional_obstacle} and \ref{fig:additional_scenario}), such as being exposed to head-on high beams, traveling on sidewalks, through dense crowds, and even in a garage.
+Our framework can handle lane-following, turning and dynamic obstacle avoidance smoothly, revealing good generalization performance.
+Please refer to supplementary video for details.